 DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

-Saturday's game features the No. 21 Creighton Bluejays (10-3) and the DePaul Blue Demons (9-7) matching up at Wintrust Arena (on January 6) at 4:00 PM ET.
-This matchup, according to our computer prediction, will result in a 74-67 win for Creighton.
+Saturday's game that pits the No. 21 Creighton Bluejays (10-3) versus the DePaul Blue Demons (9-7) at Wintrust Arena has a projected final score of 74-67 (based on our computer prediction) in favor of Creighton.
+Tipoff is at 4:00 PM ET on January 6.

-In their last outing on Wednesday, the Blue Demons suffered a 72-65 loss to Providence.
+The Blue Demons head into this contest on the heels of a 72-65 loss to Providence on Wednesday.

-In their most recent game on Wednesday, the Blue Demons suffered a 72-65 loss to Providence.
-The Bluejays head into this game following a 94-50 loss to UConn on Wednesday.
-In the losing effort, Katlyn Gilbert paced the Blue Demons with 25 points.
-Emma Ronsiek's team-high 13 points paced the Bluejays in the losing effort.
+The Blue Demons head into this game following a 72-65 loss to Providence on Wednesday.
+The Bluejays head into this contest after a 94-50 loss to UConn on Wednesday.
+In the Blue Demons' loss, Katlyn Gilbert led the way with a team-high 25 points (adding two rebounds and two assists).
+Emma Ronsiek scored a team-leading 13 points for the Bluejays in the loss.

 Catch college basketball action all season long on Fubo!